jdegand/shoppingify-firebase/README.md

 - Tests
 - Replace `getRawValue` in the register and login submit functions?
 - Lists need a status -> active or completed.
+- Categories need to created first on Firebase.
+You cannot submit the item form without a category.

 ## Useful Resources